trycourier/courier-react/packages/react-inbox/README.md

 ### How does @trycourier/react-inbox work?

 The react inbox requires a backend to pull messages.
-This is all done magically through the `CourierProvider` and requires an account at [Courier](https://www.courier.com).
+This is all done through the `CourierProvider` and requires an account at [Courier](https://www.courier.com).
 To set up Courier Inbox you will need to install Courier from the integrations page.
 [Courier Push integration](https://app.courier.com/integrations/courier)
 After installing the integration you will be provided with a Client Key

 <img src="https://user-images.githubusercontent.com/16184018/109491559-8f8ee600-7a3e-11eb-9aa4-742639274fde.png" />